masrobe23/IT1025/Lab 4/readme.md

 ## Executive Summary
+In this lab we will learn about basic python principles and how different graphic files work as well as creating our own vector graphic.
 ### Python IDLE
 ##### Code Examples
 1. A variable would be something like x = 2.
 X would be your variable and it is stored in RAM for later usage by the program.
 The author uses spam, eggs, and bacon to reference the Monty Python skit about spam.